The Access to Sustainable Energy Programme or ASEP attaches great importance to responsible and transparent management of your personal data.

-Below we provide users with information as to
+We are glad to provide you with information as to

-- who they can contact at ASEP on the subject of data protection
+- whom you can contact at ASEP on the subject of data protection;

-- what data is processed when they visit the website
+- what data is processed when you visit the website;

-- what data is processed when users contact us, subscribe to newsletters or press releases or use other ASEP online services
+- what data is processed when you contact us, subscribe to newsletters or press releases, or use other ASEP online services;

-- how they can opt out of the storage of data
+- how you can opt-out of the storage of data; and

 Information on the collection of personal data

-ASEP processes personal data exclusively in accordance with the Republic Act 10173 – Data Privacy Act of 2012, European Union – General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG).
+ASEP processes your personal data exclusively in accordance with the Republic Act 10173 – Data Privacy Act of 2012, European Union – General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG).

-Personal data are, for example, name, address, email addresses and user behaviour.
+Examples of personal data are name, address, email addresses and user behavior.

-You are welcome to get in touch with the ASEP’s data protection officer if you have questions specifically about how your data are protected through e-mail firstname.lastname@example.org.
+You are welcome to get in touch with the ASEP’s data protection in-charge if you have questions specifically about how your data are protected through e-mail firstname.lastname@example.org.

-ASEP only processes personal data to the extent necessary.
-Which data is required and processed for which purpose and on what basis is largely determined by the type of service you use or the purpose for which the data is required.
+ASEP only processes your personal data to the extent necessary.
+Which data is required and processed for which purpose and on what basis is largely determined by the purpose for which the data is required.

 Collection of personal data when visiting our website

-When visiting the ASEP website, the browser used automatically transmits data that is saved in a log file.
-ASEP itself processes only the data that is technically required in order to display the website correctly and to ensure its stability and security.
+When visiting the ASEP website, your browser automatically transmits data saved in a log file.
+ASEP itself processes only the technically required data to display the website correctly and ensure its stability and security.

-Each time the website is accessed, the data stored includes, but is not limited to, the page that is viewed, the IP address of the accessing device, the page from which the user was redirected, as well as the date and time of access.
+Whenever you access the ASEP website, the data stored includes, but is not limited to, the page that is viewed, the IP address of the accessing device, the page from which you were redirected, as well as the date and time of your access.

-When you visit the ASEP website, small text files known as ‘cookies’ are stored on your computer.
+When you visit the ASEP website, small text files known as ‘cookies’ are stored on your computer or mobile device.
 They are used to make the online presence more user-friendly and effective overall.
-Cookies cannot run programs or infect your computer with viruses.
+Cookies cannot run programs or infect your device with viruses.

-When contacting us by phone, personal data will be processed to the extent necessary in order to handle the enquiry.
+Personal data will be processed to the extent necessary to handle your inquiry when contacting us by phone.

-The legal basis for the processing of data in connection with communication by phone is Article 6 (1) e GDPR.
+The legal basis for processing data connected with communication by phone is Article 6 (1) e GDPR.

-To access ASEP job offers or register for on-site or online events or training courses, you will be required to submit necessary personal data for further processing.
+To access ASEP job offers or register for on-site or online events or training courses, you will be required to submit necessary personal data for further processing and notification.
 The corresponding data privacy policies for the respective service apply.

 Processing of personal data in connection with social network use

-These online presences are operated in order to interact with the users that are active on these sites and platforms and to inform them about projects and services.
-By clicking on a social network’s logo, the user is redirected to the ASEP presence on the respective network.
+These online presences are operated to interact with you and other active users on these sites and platforms and inform you about our projects and services.
+For example, by clicking on a social network’s logo, the you will be directed to the ASEP presence on the respective network.

-When users visit the platforms, personal data is collected, used and stored by the operators of the respective social network, but not by ASEP.
-This is also the case even if the users themselves do not have an account with the respective social network.
+When you visit the social media platforms, your personal data is collected, used, and stored by the operators of the respective social network, but not by ASEP.
+This is also the case even if the users do not have an account with the respective social network.

 The individual data processing operations and their scope differ depending on the operator of the respective social network.
-ASEP has no influence on the collection of data or its further use by the social network operators.
-We are not fully aware of the extent to which, where and for how long the data is stored; to what extent the networks comply with existing obligations regarding erasure; what analyses are conducted and links established with the data; and to whom the data is disclosed.
+ASEP does not influence the collection of data or its further use by the social network operators.
+As a result, ASEP is not fully aware of the extent to which, where and for how long the data is stored; to what extent the networks comply with existing obligations regarding erasure; what analyses are conducted and links established with the data; and to whom the data is disclosed.

 Disclosure to third parties

-ASEP does not pass on personal data to third parties unless it is legally obliged or entitled to do so by law.
+ASEP does not pass touching personal data to third parties unless legally obliged or entitled to do so by law.

 Duration of data retention

-User data will not be kept any longer than is necessary for the purpose for which it is processed or as required by law.
+Your personal data will not be kept any longer than is necessary for processing or as required by law.

 IT security of user data

-ASEP accords great importance to protecting personal data.
-For this reason, technical and organisational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure as well as unauthorised access.
+ASEP accords great importance to protecting your personal data.
+For this reason, technical and organizational security measures ensure that data is protected against accidental and intentional manipulation and unintended erasure, and unauthorized access.
 These measures are updated accordingly based on technical developments and adapted continuously in line with the risks.

 Reference to user rights

-Visitors to the ASEP website have the right
+As a visitors to the ASEP website, you have the right:

-- To obtain information about their data stored by us (Article 15 GDPR)
+- to obtain information about your data as stored by us (Article 15 GDPR);

-- To have their data stored by us rectified (Article 16 GDPR)
+- to have your data stored by us rectified (Article 16 GDPR);

-- To have their data stored by us erased (Article 17 GDPR)
+- to have your data stored by us erased (Article 17 GDPR);

-- To obtain restriction of processing of their data stored by us (Article 18 GDPR)
+- to obtain restriction of processing of your data stored by us (Article 18 GDPR);

-- To receive their personal data in a commonly used and machine-readable format from the controller such that they can be potentially transmitted to another controller (right to data portability, Article 20 GDPR).
+- to receive your personal data in a commonly used and machine-readable format from the controller such that they can be potentially transmitted to another controller (right to data portability, Article 20 GDPR); and

-- To withdraw their consent to the extent that the data has been processed on the basis of consent (Article 6 (1) a GDPR).
+- to withdraw your consent to the extent that the data has been processed based on consent (Article 6 (1) a GDPR).
 The lawfulness of the processing on the basis of the consent given remains unaffected until receipt of the withdrawal.